A note of caution regarding the Carmelites in Leuven.

 - Order of the Discalced Carmelite Friars of St Albert (Tacet – Ongeschoeide Karmelieten van Sint-Albertus)

-- Order of the Discalced Carmelite Sisters
+- Order of the Discalced Carmelite Sisters (Ongeschoeide Karmelietessen)

 The Order of the Carmelites is a Roman Catholic mendicant religious order initially only for men, that was founded around the 12th century on Mount Carmel in Palestine in the Crusader States.